Tag Archives: unaffiliated socialist

 Konstantin Loban (aka Peter Dedka or Dutka)

-Born Russia, 1893.
-Migrated to US 1915.
+Born Slutsk, Russia (present-day Belarus), 1893.
+Migrated to US 1913.
 Rubber worker at BF Goodrich in Akron.
 Married Anna Loban in Akron, 1916.
 Joined the Union of Russian Workers in 1915, in 1919 became secretary of its Lansing, Michigan branch.
+Later a member of the Anarchist-Communist Groups of the United States and Canada.
 When asked why he “became antagonistic to this government,” replied: “Because I have been working here for eight years and am still doing hard laboring work and have not enough money to return to Russia, whereas the Americans all have much better jobs, have money and have privileges that I do not have and this country does not belong to Americans any more than it belongs to any one…as it was originally owned by the Indians.”
 Deported to Russia March 18, 1921.

 INS file 55009/24